previous page back to table of contents next page

 III.2.c.ii.3.
 Relation between the Resonant Pixel and Longer-Duration Short-Term Latents

 It has been observed that bright objects falling near the right edge of the W2 array tend to produce longer-lasting latents than bright objects falling elsewhere, as discussed in IV.4.g.iv.1.e.
-Figure 21 shows an example of this effect.
+Figure 55 shows an example of this effect.
 The bright satellite trail in this figure leaves a W2 latent but only in the vicinity of the resonant pixel.
-Figure 21a shows a similar instance where a brighter satellite trail leaves W2 latents in the subsequent four framesets, but markedly brighter at the resonant pixel position.
+Figures 56 and 57 show similar instances where brighter satellite trails leave W2 latents in the subsequent three or four framesets, but markedly brighter at the resonant pixel position.
 That the resonant pixel falls within this region, where bright stars and satellite trails leave more prominent latents than elsewhere in the array, suggests that the two effects may be related.
-This point is further illustrated in Figures 22 and 23, which are zoomed versions of satellite trails and of the resonant pixel, with 100-pixel-radius circles centered at the latter.
+This point is further illustrated in Figures 58 and 59, which are zoomed versions of satellite trails and of the resonant pixel.

-Figure 22 - Zoomed illustration of four of the resonant pixels from Figures 1-10.
+Figure 58 - Zoomed illustration of four of the resonant pixels from Figures 1-10.
 The 100-pixel radius circles are centered on each instance of the resonant pixel.
+Compare this to the long-term latent positions shown in Figure 59, below.

 III.2.c.ii.4.
 Correlation of Signal in the Resonant Pixel with Signal in the Precursor Frameset

 We looked for a correlation between the intensity of the resonant pixel feature, and the signal in the illuminated frameset preceding it.
-To this end, we carried out aperture photometry with the ATV tool in IDL, centered at the nominal resonant pixel position, and using the radii for aperture and sky annuli illustrated in Figure 24.
-We separately calculated the centroid of the feature, via its first moment of inertia, and found out that it is reasonably constant, except for the faintest examples, due to noise.
+To this end, we carried out aperture photometry with the ATV tool in IDL, centered at the nominal resonant pixel position, and using the radii for aperture and sky annuli illustrated in Figure 60.
+We separately calculated the centroid of the feature, via its first moment of inertia, and found out that it is reasonably constant, except for the faintest examples that are affected by noise.

-Table 2 lists our measurements for the first 22 instances of the resonant pixel.
-We obtained the mean signal of the illuminated frameset (the one that often shows a "TV test pattern").
-For the framesets in Figures 9 and 16, we could not obtain reliable aperture photometry of the resonant pixel feature, because of its faintness.
-For the framesets in Figures 1, 2, 4, 6, 14, and 18c, there were no level-1b data available for the illuminated frameset, so we used level-1a data instead.
+Table 2 lists our measurements for all the fifty-two instances of the resonant pixel.
+We obtained the mean signal of the illuminated W2 frame (the one for which the frameset often shows a "TV test pattern"), except for the framesets in Figures 1, 2, 4, 6, 14, 24, 29, 34, 37, and 43 for which there were no level-1b data available for the illuminated W2 frame.
 In cases where a TV test pattern was discernible, we also measured the W2 signal jump between the elevated region and the rest of the array.
-Figure 25 illustrates an example estimate of signal jump in a TV test pattern.
+Figure 61 illustrates an example estimate of signal jump in a TV test pattern.
+We also measured the signal at the top of either the TV test pattern (row cut in the right-hand-side panel of Figure 61) or the maximum signal of the illuminated W2 frame.
+We also measure aperture photometry of the resonant pixel feature, except for the framesets in Figures 9, 16, 26, 30, 34, 37, 38, 50, and 52 for which this feature is either too faint (in most cases), or is contaminated by sources or cosmic rays (such as in the case of Figures 50 and 52).

 Table 2: Measured Signal in the Resonant Pixel Halo and in the Preceding Frame